tobami/codespeed/README.md

 For an overview of some application concepts see the [wiki page](https://github.com/tobami/codespeed/wiki/Overview)

-# Requirements
+# Installation

-You will need Python 2.6+ and Django 1.4+ with South and isodate
+You will need Python 2.6 or 2.7.

-To install all needed dependencies using pip:

-    pip install -r requirements.txt

 To install dependencies and the codespeed Django app:

-    python setup.py install
+    pip install codespeed

 If you want version control integration, there are additional requirements: